nikolai3d/angular-unittest-tutorial/movie-app/README.md

    ```$ npm install karma-phantomjs-launcher --save-dev```

-### Option 2: Install karma-phantomjs-launcher and it'll pull the phantomjs as dependency

-### Install PhantomJS first.
+### PhantomJS installation

 Phantom JS is needed to work with headless testing.
-See http://phantomjs.org. *However*, looks like https://www.npmjs.com/package/phantomjs-prebuilt is a node module that contains a version of PhantomJS,
+See http://phantomjs.org. **However**, looks like https://www.npmjs.com/package/phantomjs-prebuilt is a node module that contains a version of PhantomJS,
 and `karma-phantomjs-launcher` has it as a dependency, so then npm installation may also install ```phantomjs```correctly!
 (_Circa February 2016, this option worked fine for C9 Ubuntu (Ubuntu 14.04.2 LTS) and Mac OS X El Capitan 10.11.3_)